-Though the Garvey Institute is committed to developing, testing and rapidly deploying innovative approaches to prevent and treat a wide range of brain health and mental health problems including anxiety and depression, schizophrenia, and suicide, our initial work will focus on three flagship programs:
+Though the Garvey Institute is committed to developing, testing and rapidly deploying innovative approaches to prevent and treat a wide range of brain health and mental health problems including anxiety and depression, schizophrenia, and suicide, our initial work will focus on four flagship programs:

 Brain health and cognitive aging.
 This program will focus on innovative strategies to promote brain wellness across the lifespan, to prevent brain disorders when possible, and to delay the effects of brain aging and degenerative brain diseases such as Alzheimer’s disease and other dementias.